-SEC.
-4. Section 315.6 is added to the Business and Professions Code, to read:

-315.6.
-Unless otherwise authorized by statute or regulation, a board, as described in Section 315, shall not disclose to the public that a licensee is participating in a board diversion program unless participation was ordered as a term of probation.
-However, a board shall disclose to the public any restrictions that are placed on a licensee's practice as a result of the licensee's participation in a board diversion program provided that the disclosure does not contain information linking the restriction to the licensee's participation in the board's diversion program.
+- (b) An order to cease practice under this section shall not be governed by the provisions of Chapter 5 (commencing with Section 11500) of Part 1 of Division 3 of Title 2 of the Government Code. - 6 (c) A cease practice order under this section shall not constitute 7 disciplinary action. - SEC.
+4. Section 315.6 is added to the Business and Professions Code, to read: - 10 315.6.
+Unless otherwise authorized by statute or regulation, a 11 board, as described in Section 315, shall not disclose to the public 12 that a licensee is participating in a board diversion program unless 13 participation was ordered as a term of probation.
+However, a board 14 shall disclose to the public any restrictions that are placed on a 15 licensee's practice as a result of the licensee's participation in a 16 board diversion program provided that the disclosure does not 17 contain information linking the restriction to the licensee's 18 participation in the board's diversion program. - 19 (d) This section shall have no effect on the Board of Registered 20 Nursing pursuant to Article 3.1 (commencing with Section 2770) 21 of Chapter 6 of Division 2.